 - Your intrinsic heart rate is about 90 beats per minute.
-In a safe environment the Ventral Vagal brake dampens this to 60-70 beats per minute.
-When your SNS takes over the Ventral Vagal brake comes off, allowing your heart to speed up.
+In a safe situation the Ventral Vagal brake dampens this to 60-70 beats per minute, by coming on when you exhale (breathe out).
+During inhalation (breathing in) and/or when your SNS takes over, the Ventral Vagal brake comes off, allowing your heart to speed up.

 Level Three: Freeze = immobilisation